NetApp/eseries-perf-analyzer/README.md

 image.
 Each component of our solution has an official, unofficial, or custom-built Docker image that defines its environment and configuration such that only installation of Docker is required to utilize it.

+We use version 2 of the Compose file format, with features that require at least Docker v1.13.0+.

 [Docker-Compose](https://docs.docker.com/compose/) allows multiple Docker images to be orchestrated together to solve a larger problem.
 A common example is a Web Server that also requires a Database.